Lost City Hydrothermal Field: Geography

 Lost City is located in the North Atlantic Ocean on the seafloor mountain Atlantis Massif, which is approximately the size of Mount Rainier.
 The site is described as a long-lived vent field, estimated to be older than 120,000 years by radiocarbon dating the oldest chimney deposits of the field.
 However, this is significantly younger than the age of the Atlantis Massif itself, which may be as old as two million years.
 Lost City is located on a shelf approximately 70 m below the massif summit at a depth of around 750–900 m, with an approximate area of 500 m2.
 The massif itself may have originated in a similar manner to many other ocean core complexes.

 Lost City is a location dominated by steep cliffs to the south, chimneys, and mounds of carbonate material deposited from chimneys that collapse as they age.
 Breccia, gabbros, and peridotites are dominating rock types as one maneuvers away from the field, which are prone to mass wasting as the bathymetry steepens.
 Mass-wasting events of the past are evident by bountiful scarps on the slope of the massif.
 Rubble tends to accumulate at areas no steeper than 60 degrees bounding the field, and can undergo lithification depending on how far it is located from Lost City.

-Of the 30 active and inactive vent chimneys, Posidon is the largest and most-studied within the vent field.
-Posidon stands about 60 m tall and 100 m wide and has numerous orifices venting hot fluids.
-The vent nicknamed Beehive, for its distinct shape upon discovery, is about one meter tall and located on the south side of Posidon.
-Furthermore, the IMAX tower stands approximately 8 m tall on the north side of Posidon, though the chimney has stalagmite-like growths that are as tall as 30 m.
+Of the 30 active and inactive vent chimneys, Poseidon is the largest and most-studied within the vent field.
+Poseidon stands about 60 m tall and 100 m wide and has numerous orifices venting hot fluids.
+The vent nicknamed Beehive, for its distinct shape upon discovery, is about one meter tall and located on the south side of Poseidon.
+Furthermore, the IMAX tower stands approximately 8 m tall on the north side of Poseidon, though the chimney has stalagmite-like growths that are as tall as 30 m.
 IMAX has a large flange which catches hot, escaping fluid and has a very apparent biofilm acting within it.